camunda-community-hub/zeebe-client-node-js/README.md

 		clientId,
 		clientSecret,
 		clusterId,
+		clusterRegion, // optional, defaults to bru-2
 	},
 })
 ```

 That's it!
 Under the hood, the client lib will construct the OAuth configuration for Camunda Cloud and set the gateway address and port for you.

+We recommend the [Zero-conf constructor](#zero-conf) with the configuration passed in via environment variables.
+This allows you to run your application against different environments via configuration.

 <a name = "zero-conf"></a>